Will Oshiomhole Survive this Onslaught?

 As a former labour leader, the former governor of Edo State does not shy away from conflicts and perhaps that is why he embraced them with both hands as it appears that hardly any month that passes without him engaging one person of group.

 Remember he once engaged even top members of the government without batting an eyelid.
+For instance, he once threatened to suspend the former Minister of Labour and Productivity, Chris Ngige over the inauguration of the National Health Insurance Trust Fund (NHIF).

 There is another school of thought that believes that Oshiomhole wanted to restore the supremacy of the party over its elected officers including even the president.
 Those who accept this argument say that is why while threatening to suspend Ngige, Oshiomhole said; “I will suspend Chris Ngige if he fails within 72 hours to inaugurate the NHIF, if Mr. President will condone indiscipline, I will not condone it.”